 Finding: One of the major goals of the Plan is to develop a diverse and stable economic base.
 The majority of funding in the Plan is allocated to transportation and infrastructure.
 The Riverfront District is presently a non-economic use and is blighted.
 Without the provision of infrastructure, this area will not develop to its full capacity.
 The Plan will provide transportation and infrastructure projects to encourage new development in the area.
-The projects designated for the Downtown area also provide key transportation and infrastructure projects to encourage economic development including rehabilitation of existing structures and new development.
+The projects designated for the Downtown area also provide key transportation and infrastructure projects to encourage new development in the area structure projects to encourage economic development including rehabilitation of existing structures and new development.
 This development will comply with the City's policies and development standards.